freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 - [Data Warehouse Toolkit, 3rd Edition (Kimball)](https://www.academia.edu/19222417/The_Data_Warehouse_Toolkit_3rd_Edition)
 - [Primary Keys and Foreign Keys Explained](https://youtu.be/B5r8CcTUs5Y?si=asEl57bsIEVpghrE)
 - [SQL Tutorial - Full Database Course for Beginners (Offered through `freecodecamp`)](https://youtu.be/HXV3zeQKqGY?si=kXKxJS0quRQYpZoPs)

+The rest of the material in SQL 101 is devoted to teaching you the basics of SQL querying that can be applied to just about any version of the language you may encounter.